 News about the Project is being posted on the “Home” tab above.

 We now see boat building, oar making, practices, regattas and meetings all around the Scottish Coast.
 Thousands of people new to these activities are enjoying the teamwork required to build and race these skiffs.
 As well as making new friends within their communities, participants meet and learn about the other communities who are participating, many of which share a common history through the sea.

-The design of the St Ayles Skiff was commissioned from Iain Oughtred by the Scottish Fisheries Museum at Anstruther, Fife.
-Jordan Boats has made a kit* for the design.
+The concept of the community built kit rowing boat came from Alec Jordan of Jordan Boats who was inspired by the Miners’ Rowing and sailing Regattas in East Wemyss where he formerly lived.
+The idea was taken up by the Scottish Fisheries Museum at Anstruther which commissioned the design from Iain Oughtred.
+Jordan Boats manufactures the kit* for the design.
 The basic principle of this project is that the boats to be raced should be available at as low a price as possible.
 The estimated cost of completion of one of these skiffs is around £3500.

 The St Ayles Skiff is 22ft, with a beam of 5’8″.
 The standard Crew is four rowers, each with a single oar, and a coxswain.
 The name of the design comes from the former chapel which now forms the entrance to the Scottish Fisheries Museum.

 Form more information on the project read The Introduction to the St Ayles Skiff.
 Also available below are the basic leaflet and the Prospectus for the project.

 *Kit cost of £1608 is based on pre-payment.
 For credit terms please contact Jordan Boats.
 Other items are necessary to complete the boat.